goujonbe/learn-rust-with-tests/book/README.md

 # Introduction

 Learning a new programming language can be hard sometimes, especially for those that have a steep learning curve.
-Rust belongs to that category but once you master the core concepts, it is a pleasure to write some Rust code.
-Rust is the language developers love the most according to the [latest StackOverflow developer survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved).
-There are excellent articles on why Rust is truly special, so I won't detail the reasons here.
+Rust belongs to that category but the effort is a worth it.
+Indeed, it is the language developers [love the most](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages-loved)!.

-Rust is notoriously hard to learn despite some [excellent resources](https://www.rust-lang.org/learn).
-So, as my goal is to make Rust accessible to everyone, I will be working on this guide that complements official learning resources.
+Despite some [excellent resources](https://www.rust-lang.org/learn), Rust concepts are so unique they are still hard to grasp.
+So, my aim with this book is to propose a new approach that will hopefully resonate with developers left behind by other learning materials.

 ## Target audience

 This guide is for developers who like the hands-on approach and are interested in software testing.
-Basic notions of programming like knowing what a loop is are mandatory.
 A previous experience with another programming language will make things easier but is not required.

 ## How is this guide different from the others